Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 Working on creating some documentation and ultimately maybe even pushing things to github.
 Also started writing the function for `ensemble_forecast`.
 This is a stacked ensemble, but there are other ways of getting the weighted coefficients like blending via  lasso regression, but this one allows us to use the participant input.

+I am also working on uploading everything to github and gettinga  working website.

 **TO DO**:
 - ~~make map/workflow of APIs~~
 - INLA hyper-parameter tuning (later)